Start today · Full course access instantly * $99

 Lesson 5: From Image to Stitches (your 3-step framework)

-• The surprising role of backgrounds and borders — and how they can either clutter a design or give it cohesion and polish.
+• The role of backgrounds and borders — and how they can either clutter a design or give it cohesion and polish.

 Lesson 6: Color (set mood, focus, and flow)